rameshvs/medical-imaging-pipelines/README.md

 For an example, see `regpipe.py`, which implements the registration pipeline described in the paper:

-Quantification and Analaysis of Large Multimodal Clinical Image Studies:
+Quantification and Analysis of Large Multimodal Clinical Image Studies:
 Application to Stroke by Sridharan et al.

 To construct your own pipeline, you can use this script as a baseline